Your Position: Home - Multilayer PCB - Lead-Free HASL

 Solder Characteristics:

-· HASL: Lead-based solder used in HASL tends to have a lower melting point than some lead-free alternatives.
-This can make the soldering process easier, but it also means that the resulting solder joints might be more susceptible to heat-related issues over time.
+· HASL: Lead-based solder often exhibits a lower melting point than some lead-free options, easing the soldering process but potentially making the joints susceptible to thermal-related issues long-term.

 Reliability and Performance: